HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ## Scopes for requesting context data

+These scopes affect what context parameters will be provided in the access token response.
 Many apps rely on contextual data from the EHR to answer questions like:

 * Which patient record is currently "open" in the EHR?
 * Which encounter is currently "open" in the EHR?